-Yes.
-A child under age 15 in Colorado can consent to sexual penetration with a person who is within four (4) years of his or her age.
-And a child age 15 or 16 can consent to sexual penetration with a person who is within ten (10) years of his or her age.
-Otherwise, the older person faces charges for the Colorado crime of statutory rape (C.R.S.
+Yes, Colorado does have a Romeo and Juliet law.
+A minor under age 15 in Colorado can consent to sexual penetration with a person who is within four (4) years of his or her age.
+And a minor age 15 or 16 years of age can consent to sexual penetration with a person who is within ten (10) years of his or her age.
+Otherwise, the older person faces charges for the statutory rape (C.R.S.
 18-3-402).

 17 years old is the age of consent in Colorado.
 Therefore, people age 16 and younger cannot legally consent to have sex with some exceptions discussed below.

 So unless one of the exceptions discussed below applies, people who have penetrative sex with a person under 17 in Colorado can face rape charges.
 It makes no difference if the child initiated the sex or consented to the sex.

 If the child is less than 15 -- and the defendant is at least four (4) years older -- statutory rape is a class 4 felony extraordinary risk crime.
 The penalty carries:

 - 2 to 8 years in Colorado State Prison, and

 If the child is 15 or 16 -- and the defendant is at least ten (10) years older -- statutory rape is a class 1 misdemeanor extraordinary risk crime.
 The penalty carries: